-First off, TD Bank offers accounts with no maintenance fees, or with very low or waivable fees.
 The bank’s saving accounts have monthly maintenance fees, but it’s also possible to waive those.
-Its CD accounts don’t have a fee, while Simple Savings accounts have a $4 to $5 monthly fee and Preferred Savings accounts’ include $14 to $15 rates.
-Overall, the takeaway for TD Bank fees is that, for the most part, they are usually nonexistent or waivable.
+Its CD accounts don’t have a fee, while Simple Savings accounts have a $5 to $8 monthly fee and Signature Savings accounts’ include a $15 rate.
+Overall, the takeaway for fees is that, for the most part, they are usually nonexistent or waivable.

-You may find it difficult to compare Bank of America’s fee structure with TD’s.
-With a Bank of America Regular Savings account, you will be charged a $5 monthly fee that’s waivable under certain circumstance.
-You can avoid this fee if you maintain a minimum daily balance of at least $300, link your Bank of America Interest Checking account to your Regular Savings account or if you are, or plan to become, a Bank of America Preferred Rewards client.
+With a Bank of America Advantage Savings account, you will be charged a $8 monthly fee that’s waivable under certain circumstance.
+You can avoid this fee if you maintain a minimum daily balance of at least $500, link your Bank of America Advantage Relationship Checking account to your Advantage Savings account or if you are, or plan to become, a Bank of America Preferred Rewards client.